CraftAcademyLabs/ca_course/slow_food/slow_food.md

 The purpose of this exercise is to simulate a real project and prepare you for the mid course project that you will be working on in week 6 and/or 7 of the Bootcamp.

-We have set up a repo for the project at https://github.com/CraftAcademy/slow_food_sinatra
+We have set up a repository for the project at https://github.com/CraftAcademy/slow_food_sinatra

 **Remember, the code you get to start with is not necessarily right.
 It is up to you to make this work.**